where does it hurt?

 When you have a problem with your heart, you see a cardiologist.
 When you have cancer, you see an oncologist.
 What about when you have pain?
 Unfortunately, it is not so simple.
 You may start off with your primary care physician and then referred to an orthopedic surgeon.
 How did you go from ouch to under the knife?
 Or perhaps you started with a physical therapist or chiropractor, but are not improving.
 What do you do next?

-At New Jersey’s Spine Institute of North America, we understand that most people would prefer to exhaust non-operative options for pain first and foremost.
+At New Jersey’s Spine INA, we understand that most people would prefer to exhaust non-operative options for pain first and foremost.
 That’s why we provide an assortment of conservative pain management solutions before progressing to surgical options.

 What Is Pain Management?